Equestrian Order of the Holy Sepulchre of Jerusalem

 - All airport taxes & fuel surcharges

-- Famous and Historical Five Star Hotels in double occupancy:
+- Centrally located Four and Five Star Hotels double occupancy:

 - Transfers as per itinerary